FIRSTinMI/av-docs/docs/setting-up-the-fim-av-system/index.md

 ### 1. Check Network Configuration

-*Note: FIM AV Assistant is currently in beta.*

-When you log in to the computer, FIM AV Assistant should automatically pop up.
+When you log in to the computer, FiM AV Assistant should automatically pop up.
 Click next and let it perform hardware checks for the network.

+As you step through AV Assistant, it will show errors or warnings for unexpected network configurations.
+If you need help with networking, please send along a picture of those errors, as it will help with troubleshooting.

+{% comment %}

 If any errors are shown, follow the steps below:

 - Run cmd
 - Use command ‘ipconfig’